 So last week I flew to San Fransisco.
 I don't mind flying by myself as long as I have things to do.
 I brought my kindle with several book rentals (thanks, library!), podcasts on my phone, and my laptop for watching movies.
 It was my first time to visit San Fransisco and I was instantly mesmerized by the hills, water, and architecture.

 Pinterest is my strongest social media platform.
-I currently have 1.4 million monthly viewers, and almost 5,000 followers.
+I currently have 1.8 million monthly viewers, and over 6,000 followers.

 Unlike other social platforms like Twitter or Instagram, where a brand shares something and it gets viewed for 24 hours--content and images live on Pinterest for a long time and are reshared for years.

 Meeting with Pinterest and attending their conference gave me a better understanding of how I can best engage with my readers & potential readers successfully through the platform.
 Algorithms change over time.
 I learned that Pinterest prefers a 2x3 image aspect ratio.
 And as content creators Pinterest wants us to think more about our readers, pin less to group boards, and focus more to our personal boards.

 The conference was hosted at California College of the Arts.
 It was a beautiful facility and had the space for hundreds of content creators.
 The conference itself was free, but I paid the travel expenses of getting to the conference.

 There were famous people there, y'all.
 Speakers included founders Evan Sharp and Ben Silbermann, Joy Cho, Brit Morin, and Camille Styles...just to name a few.
 I spotted Emily Henderson there with her team.
 And chatted with Gabrielle Blair.